Arts & Culture Grants

 Worcester Arts Council Grants

 The Worcester Arts Council (WAC) receives an annual appropriation of state funds from the Massachusetts Cultural Council (MCC), and makes these funds available to the community through its grant programs.
-WAC accepts grant applications for individuals and organizations, and is one of the few Local Cultural Councils (LCCs) in the Commonwealth to offer Fellowships on an annual basis.
+WAC accepts grant applications for individuals and organizations.
+It is also one of the few Local Cultural Councils (LCCs) in the Commonwealth to offer Fellowships on an annual basis.

 Grants are issued to support arts, humanities, interpretive sciences, visual artists, performing artists, science educators, historians and other humanists; as well as community, business and civic groups, social service organizations, schools, neighborhood centers and youth, senior and family associations.